Someone once told me that my ability to work remotely was like having a “superpower.”

 Beware of scams

-Stand out from the other applicants
+Stand out from the crowd

 The hardest part about applying to remote jobs is finding a way to make your application stand out.